Facts and figures about what we eat

 - Talk to customers about the benefits of reducing meat and dairy in their diets.

-Some businesses are already making exciting changes to support everyone to eat less and better meat, cut the amount of food they waste and develop new meat-free options - but there is a lot more to do.
+Some businesses are already making exciting changes to support everyone to eat less and better meat, cut the amount of food they waste and develop new meat-free options, but there's a lot more to do.

 Eating better together: Who we work with